craig-m/rpi_cluster/readme.md

 # Design decisions

-* Start with vanilla Raspbian installations, with default SSH access.
+* Start with vanilla Raspbian installations, with default SSH access - just flash the SDCard.
-* Ability to easily rebuild any failed R-Pi node, expect that nodes might randomly fail.
+* Have the ability to easily rebuild any failed R-Pi node, expect that nodes might randomly fail (or be turned off).
-* Operate all critical services in high availability.
+* Operate all critical services in high availability (in either active-active, or primary and failover).
 * The R-Pi cluster should be self contained, minimise any external DHCP + DNS dependencies.
 * No requirements on admin laptop - just need SSH client + a text editor + git (most OS's provide these).